PrincetonUniversity/MouseMotionMapper/README.md

-This repository contains the analysis code for the the manuscript.
+This repository contains the analysis code for the manuscript.